Type of Property Guide

 The Double Challenge

 Studio flats are a niche within the residential property market.
 Owner-occupier demand is limited: most people wanting a one-person home prefer a one-bedroom flat.
-The primary market is buy-to-let investors and pied-a-terre buyers, both of whom are sensitive to lease length, floor area, and service charges.
+The primary market is buy-to-let investors and pied-a-terre buyers, both of whom are sensitive to lease length, floor area and service charges.

 A short lease compounds this in two ways.
 First, it directly reduces mortgage eligibility.
 Lenders are already more conservative with studio flats than larger flats, even before the lease length becomes an issue.
 Second, investor buyers buying for yield will factor the cost of a future lease extension into their offer, or will not proceed at all if the lease is short enough that the maths do not work.